RicoSchmitt/.vimrc_to_clone/README.md

 # .vimrc_to_clone
-.vimrc template to clone to servers
+.vimrc template to clone to servers without ssh